heohme/partyroom/frontend/README.md

 pnpm dev
 ```

-Build the app for production:
+Build the app for productionßß:

 ```bash
 pnpm build